ParantarUrielAlexis/Booksmith/README.md

   - Reply feature allows for engaging discussions about books.
   - Dynamic display of profile images in the review section based on who posted the review.

-- **Purchase System**:

-  - Secure payment integration with Stripe for accessing premium books.
-  - Payment history and invoice tracking available for users.
-  - Streamlined checkout process for a smooth purchasing experience.

 - **Cart Management**:

   - Easily add, update, or remove books from the shopping cart.